securityespresso/blog/workshops/workshop-0x01.md

 </div>
 <div class="expandable">
     <div class="section-header">Intercepting proxies &amp; other tools</div>
-    <div class="section-content">Any mistakes in the implementation or deployment of HTTS can be exploited.
-In this section, you will learn about how malicious entities can impersonate either of the actors in a HTTPS connection in order to gain access to the information being relayed.
-Understanding the reasons why these attacks can success is going to help you make more secure deployments, when working with HTTPS.</div>
+    <div class="section-content">In this section we will use existing tools to intercept packets sent between a client and a server.
+You will learn how to set up and use such tools, in a way similar to how an attacker would make use of them.
+Doing hand-on exercises such as this, where you attempt to attack a web application, teach you what kinds of pitfalls to avoid when securing your own deployment.</div>
 </div>
 <div class="expandable">
     <div class="section-header">Headers</div>